Go to the Students section

 Information on types of fraud and advice on avoiding becoming a victim of fraud can be found in the

-How to pay for your tuition fees and accommodation
+Information on how to pay for student tuition fees and accommodation, and commercial invoice payments.

 Applicants who want to make any additional payments can make a payment using options 4 or 5 on this page.